Greyhounds & Behaviour

 Greyhounds LOVE routine.
 If they’ve come from the track or a trainer, they’ll be used to a routine of being turned out in the morning, fed, watered and trained.

-Try getting them into a routine early on and you should find their transition from ex-racer to pet will be as smooth as possible.
+Try continuing this routine early on and you should find their transition from ex-racer to pet will be as smooth as possible.

 If it’s a little past their normal feed time (how dare you! lol), and they are a little fussy, they are probably hungry